Kartikmalik271/todos/README.md

 You will also see any lint errors in the console.

 ## API Endpoint
-The application uses a third-party API to fetch COVID-19 data.
-The API endpoint used for fetching overall COVID-19 data is:
+The application uses a  API to fetch todos data.
+The API endpoint used is:

 'https://jsonplaceholder.typicode.com/users/1/todos' - to fetch todos records